leovavi/Elixir-Phoenix-Blog/README.md

 # PhxBlog

-Simple Blog made using Elixir + Phoenix
+Simple Blog made using Elixir + Phoenix made up from the following tutorial: https://www.monterail.com/blog/2015/phoenix-blog

 To start your Phoenix app: